mcleber/Verilog_7-Segment_Display_with_DIP_Switches/README.md

-# 7-Segment Display with DIP Switches in Verilog
+# Controlling a 7-Segment Display with DIP Switches in Verilog

 It is strongly based on the “cistern” example from the book Eletrônica Digital, Verilog e FPGA.